dbarneche/2014-10-31-USyd/lessons/10-functions/index.md

 ```

-This code now does exactly the same thing as the previous block, but captures more of the *what* than the *how*.
+The code below now does exactly the same thing as the previous block, but captures more of the *what* than the *how*.
 We could completely rework the definition of `rescale` and this block of code will not change.

 ```r